minio/docs/source/includes/common-mc-admin-config.rst

 .. important::

-   The configuration settings on this page control fundamental MinIO behaviors and functionality.
+   Each configuration setting controls fundamental MinIO behavior and functionality.
    MinIO **strongly recommends** testing configuration changes in a lower environment, such as DEV or QA, before applying to production.

 .. end-minio-settings-test-before-prod